Salix sericea aka Silky Willow

 Silky Willow

-How to care for Silky Willow
+How difficult is it to take care of Silky Willow

 If you're an experienced gardener looking to push your limits, Silky Willow will provide you with a rewarding and challenging experience.